mgohmann/Import-GPtoEnvironment/README.md

 For example:
 The Production Workstations GPO is named "PRD Workstations".
 The Test Workstations GPO is named "TST Workstations".

 Basic Usage Examples
 =============================

-See the examples in the PowerShell help.
-Type: "Get-Help .\Import-GPtoEnvironment.ps1 -examples".
+See examples by using PowerShell help, type: "Get-Help .\Import-GPtoEnvironment.ps1 -examples".